bing4chem/CatScore/README.md

 ## Train a catalyst design model and generate from it

 This project provides an automatic evaluation metric for catalyst design models, so we first need a catalyst design model.
-We will train such a model by finetuning a pretrained codet5:
+We will train such a model by finetuning a pretrained codet5.
+I am using the 1 percent setting (see my report for more details) as an example.
+For other settings simply change `1percent` to other percentages:

 ```
 stdbuf -oL -eL python run_trainer.py --data_dir ../data/AHO/1percent/ --output_dir aho_1percent_catpred_val/ --task_type product --num_epoch 100 --pretrain Salesforce/codet5-small --num_classes 2 > log.train.aho.1percent.catpred.val 2>&1&